Café Lumière: Reception

-Café Lumière was placed at 98 on Slant Magazine's best films of the 2000s.
+Café Lumière was placed at 98 on Slants best films of the 2000s.

 In 2019, director Steve McQueen named it as the best film of the 21st century, describing it as "[a] film that happens without you knowing."

 Another review finds obvious similarities with Hou's earlier work in this homage to Ozu: "Visually the film is very much in line with other late 90s/early 00s Hou films, sporting rather long takes and an almost static, slow-moving camera observing the characters."

 Analysis

 An analysis in 3 Quarks Daily explains:

 The lack remains, if not as precisely identifiable a lack as in Ozu.
 Where the older, Japanese filmmaker illustrated the dissolution of his people's families, the younger, Taiwanese filmmaker illustrates the results of that dissolution.
 This more complicated situation all but demands the hybrid sort of vision you get from crossing Ozu's with Hou's.
-Café Lumière thus unrolls with the former's stillness, human proportion, and habitation of the architectural, — looking from one door of a home through another into another — but also the latter's spontaneousness and aesthetic drift toward what's (often inexplicably) compelling.
+Café Lumière thus unrolls with the former's stillness, human proportion, and habitation of the architectural — looking from one door of a home through another into another — but also the latter's spontaneousness and aesthetic drift toward what's (often inexplicably) compelling.
 Ozu's pillow shots — character-free images of the natural and build environment included not to serve the film's story but its rhythm — like his people, stood mostly still.
 Hou's pillow shots, like his people, move, often with unclear motivation, but always toward what feels interesting.